Submit your Annual Tax on Enveloped Dwellings return

 HMRC will have given you a Unique Taxpayer Reference when you registered either:

 - yourself for Self Assessment

-Your UTR number is made up of 10 or 13 digits.
+Your Unique Taxpayer Reference is made up of 10 or 13 digits.
 If it’s 13 digits, only enter the last 10.

 To complete a chargeable return for ATED through the online service, you’ll also need the property’s:

 You can submit your returns for ATED yourself or through an agent.

 Register as an agent

 To submit ATED returns for a business, you need to register for the ATED online service.
 You’ll need to: